Polygyros: Modern Era

 Finally, on November 2, 1912 the Greek army, as one of the victors of the First Balkan War, entered Polygyros and incorporated the town in the Greek State.

 Culture

 Polygyros is famous for its carnival celebrations, which attracts visitors from all over Greece.
 A nearby location called Panagia (Virgin Mary) is the setting of a famous religious celebration on August 15.
 Also, cultural societies are active in the fields of folk music and dance.
 Classic and modern music is cultivated in the municipal conservatory.
 There is a Folklore Museum in the town, opened in 1998.

 Sports

 Niki (victory) is the name of Polygyros' football club, which participates in the Greek National Fourth Division Professional League.
 AOP (Athletic Club of Polygyros) is the local basketball team, participant in the Third National Basketball Division.

-Landmarks
+Archaeological museum

-The Archaeological Museum of Polygyros has exhibits containing findings from all over Halkidiki and referring to paleolithic and neolithic age, geometric, archaic, classic, hellenistic and Roman period.
+The Archaeological Museum of Polygyros has exhibits containing findings from all over Chalkidiki and referring to Paleolithic and Neolithic age, geometric, archaic, classic, hellenistic and Roman period.